 1. Click on your OneDrive account (headshot with OneDrive icon) on the top bar and click the first icon on the left panel to access Files.

-2. To sync multiple items from the cloud to your local machine, toggle th
+2. To sync multiple items from the cloud to your local machine, toggle the

-e Cloud Selective Sync icon on the upper right-hand corner.
+Cloud Selective Sync icon on the upper right-hand corner.
+You may choose to do 1-way or 2-way sync.
 Mark the boxes beside each file or folder you want to sync.

 3. To sync all of the files inside your OneDrive, click

 Select all found above the first row of files, and click